Frequently Asked Questions on RCMusic Theory Classes

 What should I take private lessons or a class?

 Classes offer 27-30 hours of information presentation, idea expansion and extensive repetition of application at a rate of $11 to $14 per hour.
 Private lessons range from $40-$60 per hour.
 Though private lessons may address a specific topic, presentation time is abbreviated offering little depth or richness.
 It is clearly advisable to take the classes and supplement with private lessons for missed classes, clarification or personal help.
-Free workshops offer additional support through repetition of skills in rudiments and harmony as a homework helper, but do not feature in-depth presentation of material.

 Financial considerations aside, private lessons do not generally feature much “test time” allocation in which students reconcile with their own actual abilities.
 In private lessons, students work with teacher assistance and feel that they “understand it” without validation by testing.
 In contrast, testing is an integral part and time allocation in the classes.
 Classes allow students, parents and teachers to evaluate progress and skill level on a weekly basis.
 Many students respond and rely on “grade motivation”, a healthy stimulator for cultivating a skill.Top of Page